-Select Keys or Areas
+Select Areas

-The top row of keys on LCD Keypads are called select keys.
+The top row of keys on LCD Keypads are called select areas.
 The select areas on graphic touchscreen keypads are along the top of the keypad.
-When you need to press a select key or area, the keypad displays the options.
+When you need to press a select area, the keypad displays the options.